 What to feed?

 It is very critical when managing horses with respiratory issues to decrease any stimulants in the horses’ environment like dust.
-Feeding hay/chaff can be dusty so we recommend you include roughage alternatives such as HYGAIN MICRBEET® and HYGAIN® FIBRESSENTIAL®.
-Both of these products have decreased dust particles and can also be soaked to further decrease dust and increase the hydration status of the horse.
-Hay should be thoroughly wet down to decrease dust and carefully inspected prior to purchase for signs of mould.
+Feeding hay/chaff can be dusty so we recommend you include roughage alternatives.
+These alternatives can also be soaked to further decrease dust and increase the hydration status of the horse.
+Hay should be thoroughly wet down to decrease dust and carefully inspected prior to purchase for signs of mold.
 Micronized grains should be fed instead of rolled or cracked grains as their dust contents are significantly lower.
 Where possible all feed should be wet down to decrease airborne particles in the feed trough.
-Adding HYGAIN® RBO®- Equine Performance Oil to feed and mixing it in well can also help to decrease airborne particles.